ornl-sava/nv/notes.md

 * Fixed - The finding has been fixed and should not reappear.
 If this finding reappears it will be marked as changed.
 * Hard Masked - The finding is bogus and will not leave this status unless the user changes it.

+Which of these should be included in interaction?

 # TODO:
 * John - ask IT if they have nessus data we can use